-“I soon realized that everyone they wanted to be changed into a homely Indian girl who can work as a ‘naukrani’ for my in-legal guidelines and cough up cash as and while wished,” Zaidi advised News18.
+“I soon realized that everyone wanted to be changed into a homely Indian girl who can work as a ‘naukrani’ for my in-legal guidelines and cough up cash as and while wished,” Zaidi advised News18.

-After spending 8 months in Abu Dhabi, restrained, intimidated, and mentally and physically abused, a non-complying Zaidi turned into, sooner or later, made to agree that the perpetrators were sorry and wanted a 2nd risk.
+After spending eight months in Abu Dhabi, restrained, intimidated, and mentally and physically abused, a non-complying Zaidi turned into, sooner or later, made to agree that the perpetrators were sorry and wanted a 2nd risk.

 “It is ironic that governments at both the state and Centre make the sort of hue and cry approximately girls’ problems but flip a blind eye to one of the most burning problems faced by women of all religions and backgrounds in India,” Singh said.